-Early on in our journey as we started to learn about the beef industry, we made a decision that above all else; the welfare of the animals we’re eating and the sustainable nature in which they are farmed, must come before profits.
+Early on in our journey as we started to learn about the beef industry, we made a decision that above all else; the welfare of the animals we’re eating and the sustainable nature in which they are farmed must come before profits.
 Simply put, the success of our business must work to support better farming practices or else we were willing to walk away.
 We’re proud to have found these suppliers who share our values.

-Kangaroo meat is ethically harvested in the wild and is some of the most nutrient dense meat available.
+Kangaroo meat is ethically harvested in the wild and is some of the most nutrient-dense meat available.
 With the overpopulation of kangaroos placing increasing stress on Australia’s fragile ecosystems, a shift towards eating kangaroo meat will help restore their numbers to sustainable levels.

-Indigenous Australians and the early settlers relied on eating kangaroo as a vital source of protein and it was only until recently that eating kangaroo came out of fashion.
+Indigenous Australians and the early settlers relied on eating kangaroo as a vital source of protein, and it was only recently that eating kangaroo came out of fashion.
 Now with the loss of natural predators, greater availability of pasture and less hunting pressure, kangaroo population numbers have grown out of control in some areas.

-Although they are native, overabundance of kangaroos threatens biodiversity and degrades forest understory through their competition with our other native species.
+Although they are native, an overabundance of kangaroos threatens biodiversity and degrades forest understory through their competition with our other native species.
 Many people are surprised to hear that kangaroos aren’t farmed in Australia but instead are harvested from the wild.
 We believe that if you choose to eat meat, then ethically harvesting from the wild is one of the most humane ways to source it.

 Furthermore, population management means that those kangaroos that aren’t harvested will experience less suffering through decreased competition for scarce resources.
 Sadly it’s not uncommon for millions of kangaroos to starve to death in periods of drought.

-Most of the kangaroo meat harvested in Australia is exported and as such we’d like to help shift the current cultural perspective on eating kangaroo and hope more Australian’s see it as our healthy, sustainable resource.
-Our meat sticks (made with wild kangaroo and beef sourced from regenerative farmers) is the healthiest and most sustainable meat snack on the market.
+Most of the kangaroo meat harvested in Australia is exported, and as such, we’d like to help shift the current cultural perspective on eating kangaroo and hope more Australians see it as our healthy, sustainable resource.
+If you’re looking to eat meat that is responsibly sourced — both environmentally and ethically — then eating kangaroo meat or beef sourced from regenerative farms is your best option.